DonGuillotine/content-smith-ai/README.md

 After extracting and cleaning the text (removing unnecessary characters and structuring the content), the system uses the **Cohere Embedding Model (`embed-english-v2.0`)** to convert this data into vector embeddings.
 These embeddings are stored in the **Pinecone Vector Database**, which allows for efficient semantic search and retrieval.

 ### 3. **Retrieval-Augmented Generation (RAG)**
-When users ask a question, ContentSmith AI retrieves the most relevant embeddings from Pinecone, and the Cohere model generates a response by referencing this context.
+When users ask a question, ContentSmith AI retrieves the most relevant embeddings from Pinecone, and the OpenAI model generates a response by referencing this context.
 Advanced prompting techniques ensure that the model pulls exact quotes, verifies claims, and expresses uncertainty if the relevant information isn’t available.

 ### 4. **User Interaction (Example Queries)**
 Here are a few example queries users can ask: